emlab-solutions/pyemaps/docs/source/usage.rst

    for more details.

-Once a crystal object is created and loaded` it is ready for simulations and calculations.
+Once a crystal object is created and loaded, it is ready for simulations and calculations.

 Kinematic Diffraction Simulation